 Children's input in developing guidelines is always encouraged and the reasons for the rules are discussed.
-For example, if a child says throwing sand is not allowed they would be asked for reasons "Because it gets in people's eyes and hurts them."
-All of the kindy rules and guidelines prevent the children from hurting themselves, others (physically, emotionally or verbally) and the environment (equipment, toys, plants, animals).
-Consequences of breaking rules are discussed and children are actively involved in deciding these consequences.
-It is always explained that it is the behaviour that is not liked, rather than the child is not liked.
+For example, if a child says throwing sand is not allowed they would be asked for reasons "Because it gets in that is not liked, rather than the child is not liked.